 What makes animations essential in data visualization?

-In the 1990s, experts in the field were just beginning to explore the untapped analytical potential of motion.
+In the 1990s, experts in the field were beginning to explore the untapped analytical potential of motion.
 Today, we know that thoughtfully applied animations can significantly enhance understanding.
-Motion, as a pre-attentive visual property, draws attention to changes while de-emphasizing what remains constant.
+As a pre-attentive visual property, motion draws attention to changes while de-emphasizing what remains constant.
 This holds true in Tableau as well.
 Without animations, alterations like adjusting a date filter result in scatterplot marks abruptly jumping to new positions, making it challenging to discern what changed and why.

 In contrast, smooth animations connect the dots, making it easier to identify and comprehend changes, such as outliers emerging, sudden value spikes or dips, and the appearance of data clusters.
-You can visualize how bars grow, shrink, or re-sort in relation to one another, or even track the path of individual data points.
-Animations bring clarity to your analysis by directing focus to crucial insights, helping both you and your audience understand the underlying dynamics of evolving data.
+You can visualize how bars grow, shrink, or re-sort about one another or even track the path of individual data points.
+Animations clarify your analysis by directing focus to crucial insights, helping you and your audience understand the underlying dynamics of evolving data.

 How to leverage viz animations